telehash/blockname/README.md

 blockcast
 ===

-A decentralized messaging application protocol for publishing to the Bitcoin blockchain.
+A decentralized messaging application protocol for micropublishing to the Bitcoin blockchain.

 Publishing a document
 ---